sohekim/egobooster/README.md

 - [Acknowledgement](#acknowledgement)

-## Introduction
-Hype yourself up by finding Ego Boosting quotes and share them with your friends using personalized links.

-Subscribe to get weekly email to start your day boosted 🔥

 ## Features
-A few of the things you can do with EgoBooster:
+A few of the things you can do with EgoBooster 🔥
 * Personalize Ego Booster Quotes with custom links
 * Find Ego Booster Quotes
 * Email Subscription Service